GCSkater/ERmapfix/README.md

 - PC Full Screen: [Elden Ring Fextralife fullscreen map redirect by Alistair1231](https://greasyfork.org/en/scripts/441455-elden-ring-fextralife-fullscreen-map-redirect)

 ## Notes
+0.3:

+- Changed script so it will load when the map is clicked on from within the wiki
+- Cleaned up code.
+A lot.
+- Mobile still works okay.

 0.2:

 - Improved some of the code to work better for mobile.